×

 The Employee

-a) contribute, together with the employer, managers and supervisors, to the fulfilment of the obligations provided for the protection of health and safety in the workplace
+- Participate - Workers must contribute, together with the employer, managers and supervisors, to the fulfilment of the obligations provided for the protection of health and safety in the workplace.

-b) observe the provisions and instructions given by the employer, managers and supervisors, for the purposes of collective and individual protection;
+- Follow instructions - Workers must observe the provisions and instructions given by the employer, managers and supervisors, for the purposes of collective and individual protection.

-d) use the protective equipment made available to them appropriately
+- Use PPE - Workers must use the protective equipment made available to them appropriately.

-e) immediately report to the employer, manager or supervisor any deficiencies in the means and devices referred to in letters c) and d), as well as any dangerous condition of which they become aware, working directly, in case of urgency, within the scope of their powers and possibilities and without prejudice to the obligation referred to in letter f) to eliminate or reduce situations of serious and imminent danger, informing the workers' safety representative
+- Report deficiencies - Workers must immediately report to the employer, manager or supervisor any deficiencies in the means and devices referred to above, as well as any dangerous condition of which they become aware, working directly, in case of urgency, within the scope of their powers and possibilities and without prejudice to the obligation referred to below to eliminate or reduce situations of serious and imminent danger, informing the workers' safety representative.

-f) not remove or modify the safety, signalling or control devices without authorisation
+- Do not modify - Workers must not remove or modify the safety, signalling or control devices without authorisation.

-g) not to carry out on their own initiative operations or manoeuvres that are not within their competence or that may compromise their own safety or that of other workers
+- Do not step outside of competence - Workers must not carry out on their own initiative operations or manoeuvres that are not within their competence or that may compromise their own safety or that of other workers.

-h) participate in training and training programs organized by the employer
+- Training participation - Workers must participate in training and training programs organized by the employer.